 Tax legislation.
 The Ukrainian tax system can be characterised by numerous taxes and frequently changing legislation which may be applied retroactively, open to wide interpretation and in some cases are conflicting.
-Instances of inconsistent opinions between local, regional, and national tax authorities and the Ministry of Finance are not unusual.
+Instances of inconsistent opinions between local, regional, and national tax authorities and between the National Bank of Ukraine and the Ministry of Finance are not unusual.
 Tax declarations are subject to review and investigation by a number of authorities that are enacted by law to impose severe fines and penalties and interest charges.
 These facts create tax risks substantially more significant than typically found in countries with more developed systems.

 Management believes that it has complied with all existing tax legislation.
-However, there can be no assurance that the tax authorities will not have a different interpretation of the Group's compliance with existing legislation and assess fines and penalties.
-No provision for potential tax assessment has been made in these consolidated financial statements.
+However, there can be no assurance that the tax authorities will not have a different interpretation of the Bank's compliance with existing legislation and assess fines and penalties.
+No provision for potential tax assessment has been made in these separate financial statements.

 Capital expenditure commitments.
-At 31 December 2015, the Group had contractual capital expenditure commitments in respect of premises and equipment totalling UAH 12,869 thousand (31 December 2014: UAH 2,040 thousand) and in respect of intangible assets in the amount of UAH 7,211 thousand (31 December 2014: UAH 13.111 thousand).
+At 31 December 2015, the Bank has contractual capital expenditure commitments in respect of premises and equipment totalling UAH 12,869 thousand (31 December 2014: UAH 2,040 thousand) and in respect of intangible assets in the amount of UAH 7,211 thousand (31 December 2014: UAH 13,111 thousand).

-The Group has already allocated the necessary resources in respect of these commitments.
-The Group's management believes that future net income and funding will be sufficient to cover these and any similar commitments.
+The Bank has already allocated the necessary resources in respect of these commitments.
+The Bank's management believes that future net income and funding will be sufficient to cover these and any similar such commitments.

 Operating lease commitments.
-The Group does not have non-cancellable operating leases.
+The Bank does not have non-cancellable operating leases.

-Compliance with financial covenants.
-The Group is subject to certain covenants related primarily to loans from other banks.
-Non-compliance with such covenants may result in negative consequences for the Group including growth in the cost of borrowings and declaration of default.
+Compliance with covenants.
+The Bank is subject to certain covenants related primarily to loans from other banks.
+Non-compliance with such covenants may result in negative consequences for the Bank including growth in the cost of borrowings and declaration of default.

-There are certain financial covenants under agreement with European Bank for Reconstruction and Development, which terminated in December 2015.
-In particular, the Bank was required to maintain a certain level of capital to risk weighted assets ratio, highly liquid assets to demand deposits ratio, liquid assets to short-term liabilities ratio, open credit exposure ratio, maximum exposure to related parties to capital ratio, aggregate related party exposure ratio, share of problem loans to gross loans to be in compliance with the NBU prudential requirements.
+There are certain financial covenants under agreement with European Bank for Reconstruction and Development (EBRD), which terminated in December 2015.
+In particular, the Bank was required to maintain a certain level of capital to risk weighted assets ratio, highly liquid assets to demand deposits ratio, liquid assets to shortterm liabilities ratio, open credit exposure ratio, maximum exposure to related parties to capital ratio, aggregate related party exposure ratio, share of problem loans to gross loans and to be in compliance with the NBU prudential requirements.

 As at 31 December 2014, the Bank reduced ratio of loans past due over 30 days to gross loans and advances (before impairment) to 14.74%.
-However, it is still higher than the required ratio under agreements with EBRD.
+However, it is still higher than required ratio under agreements with EBRD.